Azure/aks-engine-azurestack/docs/topics/creating_new_clusters.md

 ## Frequently Asked Questions

-### Why would I run `aks-engine generate` vs `aks-engine deploy`?
+### Why would I run `aks-engine-azurestack generate` vs `aks-engine-azurestack deploy`?

-Depending on any customization you want to do either (1) the AKS Engine-generated ARM template, or (2) the particular way that the ARM template is deployed to Azure, you may want to use `aks-engine generate` to produce an ARM template specification, and then implement your own `az deployment group create`-equivalent workflow to actually bootstrap the cluster.
-Especially if you plan to bootstrap multiple clusters in multiple regions from a common cluster configuration, it may make sense to re-use a single ARM template across a set of ARM deployments. `aks-engine deploy` is only able to build one cluster at a time, so especially if you're bootstrapping multiple clusters in parallel using a common config, a workflow like this is probably optimal:
+Depending on any customization you want to do either (1) the AKS Engine-generated ARM template, or (2) the particular way that the ARM template is deployed to Azure, you may want to use `aks-engine-azurestack generate` to produce an ARM template specification, and then implement your own `az deployment group create`-equivalent workflow to actually bootstrap the cluster.
+Especially if you plan to bootstrap multiple clusters in multiple regions from a common cluster configuration, it may make sense to re-use a single ARM template across a set of ARM deployments. `aks-engine-azurestack deploy` is only able to build one cluster at a time, so especially if you're bootstrapping multiple clusters in parallel using a common config, a workflow like this is probably optimal:

-1. `aks-engine generate --api-model ./common-cluster-definition.json --output-directory /path/to/re-usable-arm-template-directory`
+1. `aks-engine-azurestack generate --api-model ./common-cluster-definition.json --output-directory /path/to/re-usable-arm-template-directory`
 2. For every desired cluster+location, execute in parallel:
   1. `az group create -n $RESOURCE_GROUP -l $LOCATION`; then
   2. `az deployment group create --name $RESOURCE_GROUP --resource-group $RESOURCE_GROUP --template-file /path/to/re-usable-arm-template-directory/azuredeploy.json --parameters /path/to/re-usable-arm-template-directory/azuredeploy.parameters.json`

 In the above example we use name of the resource group as the name of the ARM deployment, following the guidance that only one cluster be built per resource group.

-In summary, when creating single clusters, and especially when maintaining Kubernetes environments distinctly (i.e., not maintaining a fleet of clusters running a common config), relying upon `aks-engine deploy` as a full end-to-end convenience to bootstrap your clusters is appropriate.
-For more sophisticated cluster configuration re-use scenarios, and/or more sophisticated ARM deployment reconciliation (i.e., retry logic for certain failures), `aks-engine generate` + `az deployment group create` is the more appropriate choice.
+In summary, when creating single clusters, and especially when maintaining Kubernetes environments distinctly (i.e., not maintaining a fleet of clusters running a common config), relying upon `aks-engine-azurestack deploy` as a full end-to-end convenience to bootstrap your clusters is appropriate.
+For more sophisticated cluster configuration re-use scenarios, and/or more sophisticated ARM deployment reconciliation (i.e., retry logic for certain failures), `aks-engine-azurestack generate` + `az deployment group create` is the more appropriate choice.

-### Can I re-run `aks-engine deploy` on an existing cluster to update the cluster configuration?
+### Can I re-run `aks-engine-azurestack deploy` on an existing cluster to update the cluster configuration?

 No. See [addpool](addpool.md), [update](update.md), [scale](scale.md), and [upgrade](upgrade.md) for documentation describing how to continue to use AKS Engine to maintain your cluster configuration over time.